timfrazier1/AdversarySimulation/AdvSim_install.md

   5. Click "Save"
    - If something is wrong, you will get an error here

-### At this point, you have the basic Splunk/Phantom setup
+### End of Step 1: Option B. At this point, you have the basic Splunk/Phantom setup with DetectionLab

-### Back in Phantom:
+## Step 2: Further Phantom Setup with Apps & Playbooks:
-  (Assumption is that the Phantom VM has internet connectivity to download Atomic Red Team)
+  Back in Phantom: (Assumption is that the Phantom VM has internet connectivity to download Atomic Red Team)
 - Setting up Win RM
   1. Go to Apps from the main menu
   2. Search for "Windows" and find the Windows Remote Management app under unconfigured Apps